-We’ll start measuring now, first off we’ll start measuring 12 cm or 4.72 inches from the top, we’ll measure this distance on two different spots so we can align our tape measure to those spots.
-Using the tape measure, we will mark the three drill holes which will be vital in the next step.
+We’ll start measuring now; first off, we’ll start measuring 12 cm or 4.72 inches from the top; we’ll measure this distance on two different spots so we can align our tape measure to those spots.
+Then, using the tape measure, we will mark the three drill holes, which will be vital in the next step.

 2.4.
 Drill Ventilation Holes

 We can now start drilling the three ventilation holes.

 We have mounted the smaller hole saw of 3.8 cm or 1.5 inches to our drill, and we aligned it on the measured points, make sure not to drill through, as we’ll turn the panel and continue drilling from the other side.